icon-project/preptools/README.md

 **Description**

 Create a keystore file in the given path.
-Generate a private and public key pair using secp256k1 library.

 **Usage**